fbpx

 2. Street Buskers Downtown

-• Every Friday and Saturday in the downtown core this summer, you can look forward to free live outdoor entertainment.
+Every Friday and Saturday in the downtown core this summer, you can look forward to free live outdoor entertainment.
 The talent ranges from singers to dancers to craft entertainment, so grab some grub to-go from one of our downtown restaurants, and wander our city centre streets for an upbeat summer afternoon.

-• Grande Prairie is home to many walking trails and parks, but one stand-out is the 4km Crystal Lake boardwalk loop.
+Grande Prairie is home to many walking trails and parks, but one stand-out is the 4km Crystal Lake boardwalk loop.
 You’d never know you’re in the middle of the city while taking a stroll around the lake with the variety of water fauna that calls the area home – watch for geese, coots, and of course our city’s emblematic trumpeter swan.

 4. Farmers Market

-• Tucked away near the hamlet of Elmworth, Broken Tine Orchard is one of our region’s most unique tourism destinations.
+Tucked away near the hamlet of Elmworth, Broken Tine Orchard is one of our region’s most unique tourism destinations.
 Go for the haskap berry picking, stay for the wine tasting!
 (Psst – the kids will love the orchards Friceys Prairie Fruit Pops – a juicy popsicle made from their haskaps)

-• BBQ is the ultimate ode to summertime.
+BBQ is the ultimate ode to summertime.
 And isn’t it even better if you can sit back and enjoy it while someone else prepares it for you?
 We recommend checking out the sunny patio at one of our local barbecue eateries, Red Rock Urban BBQ for some of the best authentic smoked meat around!
-You should also check out The Den Pub & Carvery – a local treasure that has been around 15 years!
+You should also check out The Den Pub & Carvery – a local treasure that has been around for 15 years!

 MODERATE

-• Grande Prairie’s only outdoor pool, Bear Creek is a popular spot in the summer months.
-Starting May 27th, they offer general admission with drop-in times for families and adults.
-See their website for an up-to-date schedule and swim times.
+Grande Prairie’s only outdoor pool, Aquatera is a popular spot in the summer months.
+It boasts slides, fountains, and shallow pools for very young swimmers, with scheduled times for both families and adults.
+Visit their website for the summer 2024 schedule.

-10. Disc golf at Evergreen Park
+10. Disc Golf at Evergreen Park

-• Visit one of GP’s three public disc golf (aka frisbee golf!) courses!
+Visit one of GP’s three public disc golf (aka frisbee golf!) courses!
 The Evergreen Park Disc golf course is open to visitors – free of charge.
 Stay up to date on the course conditions at UDisk.com.
 Don’t forget to BYOD (bring your own disc!).

 12. Fishing

-• Whether you’re a beginner or a pro angler, fishing is an excellent excuse to get outside and enjoy the great outdoors.
+Whether you’re a beginner or a pro angler, fishing is an excellent excuse to get outside and enjoy the great outdoors.
 Moonshine Lake in Saddle Hills is a popular spot to catch trout, while Snipe Lake and Sturgeon Lake east of the city provide endless hours of Perch and Northern Pike fishing.

 INTENSE

-• With endless highway driving in nearly every direction, the Grande Prairie region is a paradise for motorcycle enthusiasts ready to explore on two wheels.
+With endless highway driving in nearly every direction, the Grande Prairie region is a paradise for motorcycle enthusiasts ready to explore on two wheels.
 Don’t have a bike of your own?
 No problem.
-Top Gear Cycles was recently featured in our Rentals blog with a fleet of 12 motorcycles available for half-, full-, or multi-day rentals.
+Top Gear Cycles was recently featured in our rentals blog with a fleet of 12 motorcycles available for half-, full-, or multi-day rentals.